-Frank was trying to rebound from a failed 14 year marriage.
-He joined a Pentecostal church, quit drinking and smoking.
+Frank was “on the rebound” after a failed 14 year marriage.
+He joined a Pentecostal church, and quit drinking and smoking.

 Frank met Angelina after she accused a colleague of sexual activity with a student.
 Frank was the only one who believed her.
 Angelina quit or resigned after this incident.

 But Frank fell for Angelina.
 They met in February 2000, and married in April.

 The couple moved to Montebello, California, hometown of Scott and Laci Peterson.